1399.365. Basic Respiratory Tasks and Services

 School-Only Exemption – SB 389 (Effective January 1, 2026)

-Senate Bill 389 (SB 389) was signed by the Governor on October 10, 2025 and added Business and Professions Code § 3765(l).
+Senate Bill 389 (SB 389) added Business and Professions Code section 3765(l).
 This provision authorizes licensed vocational nurses (LVNs), when working under the supervision of a credentialed school nurse, to perform suctioning and other basic respiratory tasks and services for students as part of their school-day care.

 Note for Speech-Language Pathologists (SLPs)

-Under Business and Professions Code § 2530.2(d)(4), SLPs are authorized to perform suctioning when it is connected to their scope of practice, provided they have completed a medical facility’s training protocols on suctioning procedures.
+Under Business and Professions Code section 2530.2(d)(4), speech-language pathologists are authorized to perform suctioning when it is within their scope of practice and when facility training requirements are met.

 How This Regulation Affects You